 The student tuition fees as published are correct at time of publication and subject to change given individual circumstances at enrolment.

 Assessment MethodsAssessment is on going and can occur at any time during the program.
 Assessment methods may include a portfolio of accumulated evidence, teacher observation and/or checklists, evidence gained through projects or program participation, awards from recognised programs, self assessment inventories, and oral and written work.

-Pathways to further studyOn completion, students may go onto further vocational training or pre-apprenticeships.
+Pathways to further studyOn completion of this program, you may go onto further vocational training or pre-apprenticeships

-Career PathwaysStudents who successfully complete the course will be eligible to apply for a range of vocational training courses, pre-apprenticeships, traineeships or employment.
+Career PathwaysOnce you successfully complete the course, you will be eligible to apply for a range of vocational training courses, pre-apprenticeships, traineeships or employment

 Units Of Study